Skip to main content

 There are multiple ways to make a custom preset, depending on how you like to work:

 • Method 1: In the RapidPipeline Cloud App, open an existing Preset by clicking the down arrow on the left side, then change your desired settings, and click Save as new to create your own new Preset.
-You can also rename a Preset by hovering over the name and clicking the pencil icon.
+You can rename your Preset by hovering over the name and clicking the pencil icon.

 • Method 2: In the RapidPipeline Cloud App, start a new empty Preset by clicking on Create Preset.
 This starts with nothing but the minimal Export setting.
 Open the new preset by clicking the down arrow on the left, then choose exactly which settings you wish to include.
 Make sure to click the green Save button when you're finished editing!

-• Method 4: Use the RapidPipeline CLI to generate a .JSON Preset file, and use a text editor to change your desired settings.
+• Method 4: Use the RapidPipeline CLI to generate a .JSON Preset file, then use a text editor to change your desired settings.
 Just make sure your edited preset is compatible with the RapidPipeline API.

 Learn About Each Setting